OpenSDN-io/docs/contributing-to-opensdn/writing-style/general-writing-guidelines.rst

   referenced noun in number.

 Use first person plural pronouns (we, our) judiciously.
-These pronouns emphasize the writer or Tungsten Fabric rather than the user, so before you use them, consider whether second person or imperative mood is more "user-friendly."
-However, use "we recommend" rather than "it is recommended" or "Tungsten Fabric recommends".
+These pronouns emphasize the writer or OpenSDN rather than the user, so before you use them, consider whether second person or imperative mood is more "user-friendly."
+However, use "we recommend" rather than "it is recommended" or "OpenSDN recommends".

-Also, you can use "we" in the place of Tungsten Fabric if necessary.
+Also, you can use "we" in the place of OpenSDN if necessary.

 Do not use first person to avoid naming the product or to avoid using passive voice.
 If the product is performing the action, use third person (the product